technomancy/slamhound/README.md

       (:require [clojure.java.io :as io])
       (:import (java.io ByteArrayInputStream)))

-For large projects, it can be slow to re-run from the command-line since it has to load every namespace for every invocation.
-Leiningen's interactive task is one way to mitigate this:

-    $ lein int
-    Welcome to Leiningen.
-Type help for a list of commands. lein> slamhound src/my/namespace.clj
-    [...]

-The first run will be slow, but successive runs will be quick.

 ## Repl Usage

-You can do it manually from the repl too:
+You can do it manually from the repl too to avoid the slow startup time:

     user=> (use 'slam.hound)
     nil